XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 We use GitOps together with DNS to be able to migrate applications without any impact to end-users assuming that our developers have written 12 step applications.
 To store state we utilize the cloud services available in the different clouds that XKF supports.

-To make sure that our developers don't notice when we change our the cluster we have written a Kubernetes API Proxy called [azad-kube-proxy](https://github.com/XenitAB/azad-kube-proxy).
+To make sure that our developers do not notice when we change our the cluster we have written a Kubernetes API Proxy called [azad-kube-proxy](https://github.com/XenitAB/azad-kube-proxy).

 ### Azure AD Kubernetes Proxy